sarmbruster/neo4j-querykiller/README.md

 neo4j-querykiller
 =================

-This project's goal is to provide a convenient way to terminate individual cypher queries running on a Neo4j server.
+This project's main goal is to provide a convenient way to terminate individual cypher queries running on a Neo4j server.
+A secondary goal is to provide statistics on how long and how often a certain query is executes.
+This information basically gives the most impacting queries as candidates for optimization.

 Installation
 ------------

-The simple way:

-Download Neo4j from the [downloads page](http://www.neo4j.org/download) and extract it.
-Then run the following:

-    ./gradlew -Pneo4jDirectory=<neo4j-dir> deploy

-Gradle's deploy target copies the querykiller jar file to your Neo4j folder and sets up the configuration for you.
-In detail, the following actions are taken:
-* build the jar file for querykiller and copy it to `<neo4j-dir>/plugins`
-* amend `org.neo4j.server.thirdparty_jaxrs_classes=org.neo4j.extension.querykiller=/querykiller` to `<neo4j-dir>/conf/neo4j-server.properties`
+Use [gradle](http://www.gradle.org) to build the project:

+    ./graldew fatJar

+The `fatJar` task creates one single jar file containing the code of neo4j-querykiller itself and those of its dependencies not being part of the neo4j distribution.
+See [build.gradle](build.gradle)'s the `fat` dependencies in the dependency section.

+Copy (or symlink) the resulting file `./build/libs/neo4j-querykiller-all-1.0.0-SNAPSHOT.jar` to Neo4j's plugin folder.

+Change configuration in `$NEO4J/conf/neo4j-server.properties`:

+    org.neo4j.server.thirdparty_jaxrs_classes=org.neo4j.extension.querykiller.server=/querykiller,org.neo4j.extension.querykiller.statistics=/statistics

+After a restart using `$NEO4J_HOME/bin/neo4j restart` the extensions are active.

 Features
 --------